Country Report for the Democratic Republic of the Congo

 Current legality of corporal punishment

 Corporal punishment is lawful in the home.
 Article 326(4) of the Family Code 1987 states that “a person exercising parental authority may inflict reprimands and punishments on the child to an extent compatible with its age and the improvement of its conduct”.
 Provisions against violence and abuse in the Criminal Code 1940, the Family Code 1987 and the Constitution 2006 are not interpreted as prohibiting all corporal punishment in childrearing.
 Article 57 of the Child Protection Code 2009 confirms the right of the child to protection from all forms of violence and states that discipline in the home, schools and institutions should be administered with respect for the child’s humanity but it does not explicitly prohibit corporal punishment.
 The Government has reported to the Committee on the Rights of the Child that a National Communication Plan relating to the Child Protection Code provides for awareness raising on abolition of corporal punishment at home and school: we are seeking further information.

 In 2011, a draft Revised Family Code was under consideration, following a review from a gender perspective.
-The draft was submitted to Parliament in 2013 but to our knowledge was not debated.
-During the Universal Periodic Review of DR Congo in 2014, the Government reported that the Family Code is still under revision.
-In 2016, the Law amending and supplementing Law No. 87-010 of 1 August 1987 on the Family Code (Loi modifiant et completant la Loi No. 87-010 Du 1er Aout 1987 portant Code de la Famille) was passed.
+During the Universal Periodic Review of DR Congo in 2014, the Government reported that the Family Code was still under revision.
+In 2016, the Law amending and supplementing Law No. 87-010 of 1 August 1987 on the Family Code (Loi modifiant et completant la Loi N°87-010 Du 1er Aout 1987 portant Code de la Famille) was passed.
 The new law does not mention corporal punishment.

 Alternative care settings